 The results of the assessment against the target values for As, Cd, Ni and B[a]P are presented in Table E4.
-Four zones have not achieved full compliance with the annual Ni target value and three zones have not achieved full compliance with the annual B(a)P target value in 2020.
+Four zones have not achieved full compliance with the annual Ni target value and two zones have not achieved full compliance with the annual B(a)P target value in 2021.

+levels

 Pollutant Averaging time Number of zones exceeding limit value

 SO 2 1-hour None

 SO 2 24-hour None

 SO 2 Annual 1 None

 SO 2 Winter 1 None

 NO 2 1-hour 2 None

-NO 2 Annual 5 zones (2 measured + 3 supplementary assessment)
+NO 2 Annual 10 zones (3 measured + 7 supplementary assessment)

 NOx Annual 1 None

-PM10 24-hour None
+PM 10 24-hour None

 PM 10 Annual None

 Lead Annual None

 Benzene Annual None

 со 8-hour None

 Table E1.
-Summary results of air quality assessment for 2019: comparison with limit values and critical lovels
+Summary results of air quality assessment for 2021: comparison with limit values and critical